 Whilst travel routes into the UK have been vastly disrupted and reduced, it is still possible to travel to the UK from certain destinations.
 On 8 June new self-isolation requirements for international arrivals came into force – see our separate FAQs and top tips for navigating the new rules for more information.

-You can submit an application online but some visa application centres are currently closed, which means that you may not be able to provide your fingerprints and complete the application process.
-You should check the website of the visa application centre you want to attend (centres are run by TLS in Europe, Africa and some countries in the Middle East and by VFS everywhere else) for details of which centres are open and what particular measures are in place in light of Covid-19.
+You can submit an application online and most visa application centres around the world have reopened, though a few remain closed, which means that you may not be able to provide your fingerprints and complete the application process.
+You should check the website of the visa application centre you want to attend (centres are run by TLS in Europe, Africa and some countries in the Middle East and by VFS everywhere else) for details of which centres are open and what particular measures are in place in light of COVID-19.